Zeppelin LZ 38: May 31, 1915 Raid

-LZ 38 became the first airship to bomb London on 31 May 1915, dropping 3000 lb of bombs on the eastern suburb of London, killing seven people.
+LZ 38 became the first airship to bomb London on 31 May 1915, dropping 3000 lb of bombs on an eastern suburb of London, killing seven people.
 A consequence of this raid was that reporting restrictions were introduced in England.
 Formerly press coverage contained detailed accounts of the location of bombing raids: after this, only generalised locations were published.
 The first bomb, an incendiary, was dropped on 16 Alkham Road.
 Moving south it dropped eight more bombs.
 Its ninth landed on 33 Cowper Road setting the house on fire killed 3-year-old Elsie Leggatt and her 11-year-old sister, Elizabeth May.
-The next incendiary set fire to 187 Balls Pond Road causing the death of the married couple, Henry and Caroline Good in the resulting flames.
+The next incendiary set fire to 187 Balls Pond Road causing the death of a married couple, Henry and Caroline Good in the resulting flames.
 Steering away from the Tower of London, and, over Whitechapel LZ 38 dropped another explosive on Christian Street: 8-year-old Samuel Reuben and 16-year-old Leah Lehrman were killed.
 The seventh and last victim was Eleanor Willis, 67, who died of shock two days later.
 In total Zeppelin LZ 38 dropped 91 incendiaries, 28 explosive bombs and 2 grenades.